 - Open your tutorial with a “hook”.
 Such an opening salvo is intended to grab your students’ attention and builds their interest in the topic.
 This can take the form of a newspaper article, a controversial statement, etc.

 - The tutorial content needs to be organized to help students meet the learning outcome(s) that you have identified for them at the onset of the session.
 The Specific Tutorial Planner allows you to chunk the content into well-organized elements.
 Using such a template will help you navigate the timing of your tutorial so that you don’t run out of time or content.
 It will also assist you in determining the most effective activities/structures and resources to engage your audience.
 Using a variety of active learning strategies will allow your students to engage with the course content in a variety of ways, tapping into their different learning styles and motivating them.
-Consult the handout on Active Learning and Adapting Teaching Techniques for a list of active learning activities which can be completed by students working as individuals, pairs, small groups or the entire class.
+Consult the Active Learning for a list of activities which can be completed by students working as individuals, pairs, small groups or the entire class.

 - At the end of the tutorial, provide a close/summary of the key takeaways.
 Such a conclusion to the tutorial summarizes the learning, re-emphasizes the learning outcomes, and provides closure for your students.
 6.